CSE141pp/wi20-CSE141L-characterizing-starter/README.md

 2. The lab for the github classroom assignment for this lab.
 Find the link on the course home page: https://github.com/CSE141pp/Home/.

-**Note** Starting early on the lab is a form of cheating.
-If you are in Section B, don't click on the Section A link.
-If you do by accident, let us know immediately.

 3. A PDF annotator/editor to fill out `worksheet.pdf`.
 You'll
 submit this via a *a separate assignment* in Gradescope.
 We *will not* look at the version in your repo.